rmarks6767/csci-635-project/README.md

 ```

 Using these, you can see which numbers performed poorly and which ones performed well.
 The rest of the evaluation metrics are pretty self explanatory.

-## Different Models

-### SVM

-### Convolutional Neural Network

-## Neural Network

-### Convolutional Neural Network Transfer Learning
-The Transfer learning first trained our convolutional neural network model on only the English and Arabic numerals, then applied that to another two
-neural network layers, running the Sylheti numerals through this.
-The results were not great, and seemed to be a little inconsistent between runs.